mamuzaan/portfolio_p5_store/README.md

 ### Success page after question is submitted

 It would be a good idea to add a success page after the question is submitted.
 This page could contain the Subscriber form to encourage user to subscribe

+### Dashboard for superuser

+Currently all special pages dedicated for superuser are located in navbar under a user icon.
+This is higly impractical and should be changed.
+The superuser should have a admin panel.
+This would feature all links that require special permittions.

+### search option in questions

+It would be a great help if the user has been welcomed with a search form on FAQ page.
+This would let user search the library of our questions to see if someone has asked about the issue he is having.

+This would also limit repeating the same questions by other users.

+## Search Engine Optimalization

+SEO techniques were implemented to the best of my ability.
+I used keywords: T-shirt, dress, punjabi, sharee, socks, pants, jeans, children, Image alternative text is descriptive.

+The site has been equipped with sitemap generated [here](https://www.xml-sitemaps.com/) and robots.txt.

+The site also has privacy policy and terms of service - both documents generated [here](https://policymaker.io/)